MagicPoulp/my-env-files-for-emacs-and-git/doc/debian/wine/copy_of_doc/README.md

 ```
-Run the following to run updates and security updates (usuallz after each login):
+Run the following to run updates and security updates (usually after each login):
 ```
 sudo apt-get update && sudo apt-get dist-upgrade